 People that have a dominant caregiver archetype as part of their personality armour typically feel fulfilled by helping others.
 They show compassion and empathy and know what to do in the right moments.

-The caregiver archetype does not only involve taking care of others.
+Developing the caregiver archetype to a balanced and healthy level does not only involve taking care of others.
 You also have to take care of yourself.

 Let’s take a closer look.